utcons-ggnt/taru-mvp-1.1/README.md

 | Admin    | admin1@demo.com      | demopass  |

 - Use these accounts to log in and explore all role-based dashboards and features.
+- If demo accounts do not work, reseed the database using the scripts in the `scripts/` directory.

 ## ⚡ Quickstart for Reviewers